wojked/hassio-addons/homepod-connect/README.md

 # HomePod Connect

 This addons allows you to stream music directly to your HomePods from Spotify.
-(A Spotify Premium account is required)

 ## Requirements
 - A Spotify Premium account